slatedocs/slate/source/includes/_common_http_api.md

 ## Date/time format

-Unless stated otherwise, all the date/times returned by API endpoints are ISO-8601 strings with format `YYYY-MM-DDTHH:MM:SS.MSS`, for example: `2015-08-31T16:32:17.879Z`.
+Unless stated otherwise, all the date/times returned by API endpoints are ISO-8601 strings with format `YYYY-MM-DDTHH:MM:SS.MSSZ`, for example: `2015-08-31T16:32:17.879Z`.
 Also, any date/time URL parameters or attributes send as a request payload accept this same format.

 Unless stated otherwise, the times are expressed in UTC timezone!